sjoerd23/StochSimHW2/README.md

 ### Changing parameters
 If you want to experiment with different setups for the simulation, open DES.py.
 In the main() function all adjustable parameters are visible.

+### Plotting
+The plots in the report are created with plot.py.
+It requires the filenames inside the code.
+The current filenames correspond with the filenames that DES.py saves the data to.